-How Long May It Take To Settle Invokana, Farxiga and Other Diabetes Drug Lawsuits?
+How Long May It Take To Settle Invokana and Invokamet Cases?

-Individuals who have suffered diabetic ketoacidosis or kidney damage due to side effects of Invokana, Farxiga or similar diabetes drugs may be entitled to financial compensation as a result the drug makers’ failure to adequately warn patients and the medical community about the risks associated with these newer medications.
+Individuals who have suffered diabetic ketoacidosis, leg or foot amputations, kidney damage, heart attacks or other injuries caused by side effects of Invokana, Invokamet or similar diabetes drugs may be entitled to financial compensation as a result the drug makers’ failure to adequately warn patients and the medical community about the risks associated with these newer medications.

 The lawyers at Saiontz & Kirk, P.A. represent individuals throughout the United States who are pursuing an injury lawsuit following use of a new generation of diabetes drugs, which include: